bryanthowell-tableau/tableau_tools/README.md

 Flows:
  (not available and tested yet)
+(Flows are stored in a a JSON format that shares no similarities with the other Tableau File Types)

-You'll note in parentheses that some of these classes do descend from the same abastract parent classes.
+You'll note in parentheses that some of these classes do descend from the same abstract parent classes.
 This means they have the same methods available, despite being different classes.
 In particular, DatasourceFileInterface allows you to access the datasource objects stored within any of the object types without worrying about the hierarchy of the individual object.
 We'll explore the effects of this in one of the next sections.

 ### 2.2 TableauXmlFile Classes (TDS, TWB, TFL)
 The TableauXmlFile class represents one single existing Tableau file on disk (.tds, .twb, .tfl ).
 Use `TableauFileOpener.open()` to return the correct object for the type of file you are opening.
 The main function of the TableauXmlFile objects is to handle reading from and writing to disk correctly.